nurdwerks/storymaker/Books/Book 6 - The Architect of Time/Chapter 45 - The Reunion.md

   - _Key Dialog:_ **Angelica Ward (whispered):** "You're so young.
 You're all so painfully young.
 I forgot how smooth your faces were."
   - _Key Dialog:_ **Lisbet:** "You're old, Angel. ...
 I mean... you changed.
 You look like my grandmother.
 Before she died."

+- **Key Event:** The Matriarch.
+- **Detailed Description:** **Lady Corinne** steps forward.
+She is no longer the "Porcelain Doll."
+She has let her hair go fully grey, wearing it in a complex, regal braid.
+She wears simple, functional robes, and she is holding a toddler on her hip—one of the ship-born children.
+She looks at Angelica with deep, ancient recognition.
+They are the only two "Old Women" in the room now.

+  - _Key Dialog:_ **Lady Corinne:** "Welcome home, sister.
+You missed the tea, but I saved you a seat."
+  - _Key Dialog:_ **Angelica Ward:** "Corinne... you kept them safe?"
+  - _Key Dialog:_ **Lady Corinne:** "I kept them human.
+That was the harder job."

   - _Key Dialog:_ **Angelica Ward:** "Time is relative, Lisbet.
 Pain is absolute.
 I've had a lot of time, and a fair amount of pain.
 But I'm still me.
 Mostly."

 ### Scene 4: The Difference